EdCharbeneau/Foundation4MVC/Foundation4MVC/Foundation_readme.txt

 Requirements:

-This package requires your project requires Compass and Sass.
+This package requires Sass (Compass is optional).
 For Compass and Sass support in Visual Studio see: http://www.mindscapehq.com/products/web-workbench

 1. Configure your project